apostrophecms/apostrophe/packages/form/README.md

 - **🌍 Automated Translation** - Automatically translate forms and confirmation messages into multiple languages with AI-powered translation services (DeepL, Google Translate, Azure).
 Deploy multilingual forms without manual translation work.

 - **📄 Document Management** - Version control for forms with complete audit trails.
 Track changes to form fields, restore previous versions, and maintain compliance with form modification history.

-- **🎨 Visual Design Tools** - Use the Palette extension for in-context CSS customization of form styling without writing code.
-Perfect for teams without dedicated frontend developers.

 Create an account on Apostrophe Workspaces and upgrade to [**ApostropheCMS Pro**](https://app.apostrophecms.com/login) or **[contact our team](https://apostrophecms.com/contact-us)** to learn about Pro licensing and access enterprise features that enhance form management, compliance, and team collaboration.